Scripture Verse

 If you know the composer’s full name, or where to get a good photo of him (head & shoulders, at least 200×300 pixels),

-These hand motion instructions were published with the hymn:
+Hand motion instructions published with the hymn:

 Verse 1, Snow-drops—hands held in front, in horizontal position.
 Lift your timid heads hands raised perpendicularly from the wrists.
 How he rose, etc. arms gradually rising until their full length is reached.
 Do so each time these words are sung as a chorus.